wave2future/lucastizma_helpers/README.markdown

 This method is convenient when you either don't know or don't care to manage any number of UI elements that can display the keyboard.
 Normally, something like the following is necessary:

-    - ( BOOL )textFieldShouldReturn:( UITextField * )textField
+    - ( void )someActionOccurred
     {
-	    // Want to hide the keyboard now that the user is done...
+	    // Want to hide the keyboard if it's being displayed...

 	    [ self.someTextField1 resignFirstResponder ];
 	    [ self.someTextField2 resignFirstResponder ];